Who would you vote for?

 How big is the problem?

-PM chairs meeting of the Ministerial Council for National Security in Baghdad.
+PM @AdilAbdAlMahdi chairs meeting of the Ministerial Council for National Security in Baghdad.
 The Council discussed food security including protecting Iraq’s strategic fish reserves, measures to reduce water pollution, border security and regional developments

 Yes, that serious.
 The do-nothing government of the new prime minister has to hold a cabinet meeting to discuss the situation.